trizen/raku-rosettacode/programming_tasks/S/Sleep.md

 ```

-Note that 1.2096 is a rational number in Perl&#160;6, not floating point, so precision can be maintained even when dealing with very small powers of ten.
+Note that 1.2096 is a rational number in Raku, not floating point, so precision can be maintained even when dealing with very small powers of ten.